RACE INFORMATION – WIMBLEDON COMMON HALF MARATHON

 The race will be starting/finishing on Richard Evans Memorial Playing Fields.

 The park is easily accessible by both foot and cycle.
 Cycle parking is available at the pavilion.

 The Start and Finish will be easily accessible for anyone wanting to come and watch the event.
-You are free to wander around the park and you can see the course map HERE.
+You are free to wander around the park and can see the course map above.

 After the Race